 Meet the Author:

-**I received this book from the publisher as part of their book bloggers program.
+**I received this book from the author via the publisher.
 I was not required to write a positive review.
 All thoughts and opinions are my own.